josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 8.1.
 Visualization

-* *_Data Visualization_*
-    * Helps in data cleaning by identifying imbalances
-    * Facilitates feature engineering to understand feature influence on models
-    * Two main types:
+* _Data Visualization_: Exploratory technique to find trends and outliers in data.
-        * *_Univariate Analysis_*: Independent analysis of features (box plots, distribution plots)
-        * *_Bivariate Analysis_*: Comparison of data between two features (line plots, bar plots, scatterplots)
+    * **Methods**: Univariate Analysis (box plots, distribution plots) and Bivariate Analysis (line plots, bar plots, scatterplots)
+        * *_Visualizes data to identify_*: imbalances, features influencing models

 ---

 ### 8.1.1.
 Box Plot

-* A box plot displays the distribution of data using 25th, 50th, and 75th quartiles.
+* A **box plot** displays data as 25th, 50th, and 75th quartiles, with outliers outside the whiskers.
-* The body represents the interquartile range where most observations are present.
+* The body of the plot represents the interquartile range, where most observations are present.
-* Whiskers show maximum and minimum values, with outliers beyond these points.
+* Whiskers show maximum and minimum values.

 ---

 ### 8.1.2.
 Line Plot

-* A line plot displays the relationship between two variables, analyzing trends in data over time.
+* A line plot shows the relationship between two variables, analyzing data trend changes over time.
+* It displays data points connected by straight lines.
-* It is used to identify patterns and changes in data as it moves over time.
+* Used to visualize and analyze trends in data over time.
-* *Visual representation of data changes over time.*

 ---

 ### 8.1.3.
 Bar Plot

-* A bar plot displays **trends and comparisons** between categorical data
+* A bar plot compares categorical data over time, displaying trends and patterns in data such as sales, visitors, or revenue.
+* Used for analyzing data and identifying differences between categories.
-* Common applications include analyzing sales figures, website visitors, and product revenue over time
+* Example: Comparing weekly sales figures, website visitor numbers, or monthly product revenue.
-* Used for _visualizing_ trends and patterns in data.

 ---

 ### 8.1.4.
 Scatterplot

-* **Scatterplot**: Visualizes relationships between 2 variables, showing clusters and patterns in a dataset.
+* **What is a Scatterplot**: A type of plot that visualizes clusters in a dataset and shows relationships between two variables.
-    * Used for:
+    * Used to identify patterns and correlations
-        * _Visualizing data distributions_
+    * Most common plot in data science
-        * Identifying correlations between variables
-        * Detecting outliers and anomalies

 ---

 ## 8.2.
 Statistics Fundamentals

-* *_Three Measures of Central Tendency_*
-    * **Mean**: Average value of a dataset
-    * **Median**: Middle value in a sorted dataset
-    * **Mode**: Most frequently occurring value
+* **Central Tendency Measures**:
+    * Mean
+    * Median
+    * Mode

 ---